Latest GOP Effort To Replace Obamacare Could End Health Care For Millions

 Graham and Cassidy say their plan restores fairness to a system where currently more than a third of the money spent on the Affordable Care Act goes to just four states: Massachusetts, Maryland, New York and California.

-Those states now get a disproportionate share of federal money because they have large populations, have expanded Medicaid, and because they have high health care costs in general.
+Those states now get a disproportionate share of federal money because they have large populations, have expanded Medicaid and have high health care costs in general.

 "We equalize how much each American receives toward her care, irrespective of where she lives," Cassidy said on Sept.
 14.